yixin0829/mongodb-dev-cert-prep/README.md

 from pymongo.mongo_client import MongoClient from pymongo.server_api import ServerApi

+# Obtain your connection string from Atlas UI -> Connect -> Drivers
 connection_string_uri = "mongodb+srv://<username>:<db_password>@dev-cert-exam-prep.5rcr9.mongodb.net/?appName=dev-cert-exam-prep"

 # Create a new client and connect to the server